High-tech sports surfaces made from sus-tainable raw materials

 The good environmental balance of the sports surfaces from the Green Technology range is founded on bio-based plastics that are obtained from sustainable agriculture, rapidly renewable natural raw materials and new manufacturing processes that produce lower CO2 emissions.
 For that Polytan requires experienced partners from the industry, which the Burgheim sports surface specialist has found in the world market leaders Braskem, for bioplastics, and Covestro, for polymer materials.

 Poligras Tokyo GT – synthetic hockey turf made of 60 per cent sugar cane

 The new Poligras Tokyo GT synthetic hockey turf made its début at FSB 2017.
-It was developed for the hockey pitches of the 2020 Olympic Games in Tokyo in cooperation with the international hockey federation, the FIH.
+It was developed for international championships and competitions in cooperation with the international hockey federation, the FIH.
 The synthetic turf’s impressive eco-balance stems from the use of the bio-based I’m greenTM polyethylene plastic from Braskem: obtained from renewable raw materials, this plastic accounts for 60 per cent of the base material for the filaments.
 The sustainable raw material has the same good properties as the original, crude oil-based polyethylene.
 Many hockey pitches are already equipped with it, including the Sparkassenpark Mönchengladbach and the Bisham Abbey National Sports Centre in England.
 Another plus point for players and spectators is that the hockey turf is not only more sustainable that its predecessor models, but also much faster, which means exciting matches are in store!